mcnevesinf/restricted-boltzmann-machine-1/README.md

-# restricted-boltzmann-machine-1
+# Restricted Boltzmann Machine (RBM)

-Restricted Boltzmann Machine trained to act as a movie recommendation system
+Example RBM coded in PyTorch and trained to be a movie recommendation system.